smartcontractkit/chainlink-automation/docs/LOG_TRIGGERS.md

 #### Blocks Range

-Upon initial read/restart, we ask for `LogBlocksLookback` blocks, i.e. range of `[latestBlock-LogBlocksLookback, latestBlock]`.
+Upon initial read/restart, we ask for `LookbackBlocks` blocks, i.e. range of `[latestBlock-LookbackBlocks, latestBlock]`.

 After initialization, each upkeep has a `lastPollBlock` assiciated with it so we can continue next read from the same point with some buffer to catch reorgs: `[u.lastPollBlock-LookbackBuffer, latestBlock]`